rakhimov/scram/README.rst

 and uncertainty analysis with Monte Carlo simulations.
 This tool can handle non-coherent fault trees, containing NOT logic.

-SCRAM input and report files are based on OpenPSA_ Model Exchange Format.
+SCRAM input and report files are based on Open-PSA_ Model Exchange Format.
-For the current status of the OpenPSA MEF features in SCRAM, please see the `MEF Support`_ documentation.
+For the current status of the Open-PSA MEF features in SCRAM, please see the `MEF Support`_ documentation.

 A complementary GUI front-end is under development